 Sesshin frees us up to drop the ordinary concerns and distractions of daily life.
-In keeping with this, do not shave or use cosmetics (except perhaps a moisturizer).
+In keeping with this, do not shave or use cosmetics (except perhaps an unscented moisturizer).
 Similarly, there’s no need to shampoo your hair more than once or twice.
-If you have long hair, keep it tied back to facilitate use of the kyosaku.
+If you have long hair, keep it tied back if you wish to receive the kyosaku (encouragement stick).

 Hot weather: Be considerate of others by washing thoroughly each day and using deodorant.
-Wear an under-robe or T-shirt under your robe; no tank tops.
+Wear an under-robe or T-shirt beneath your robe; no tank tops.

-Cold weather: If concerned about wet hair in cold weather and wish to use a hair dryer, there are two set up in basement shop area (across from the base of the main stairs).
-You may ask a monitor to show you where.
-Do not use a personal dryer.
+Cold weather: If concerned about wet hair in cold weather and wish to use a hair dryer, there’s one available in the basement shop area (enter through the door across from the base of the main stairwell and you’ll find it on a small table to the left).
+Do not use a personal hair dryer.

-Soaking Baths.
-If using soaking tub, make sure you thoroughly clean yourself and rinse off soap before entering.
+Soaking Baths: If using a soaking bath, make sure you thoroughly clean yourself and rinse off all soap in the shower before entering.
 (Water is shared, like a swimming pool.)

-Avoid touching your nose, mouth or eyes with your hands.
-Washing your hands and using a hand sanitizer will help reduce the spread of colds, making you both less likely to get a cold and less likely to transmit one.
-The monitors have a supply of over-the-counter medications if you need some.
+Avoid touching your nose, mouth, or eyes with your hands.
+Washing your hands thoroughly and using a hand sanitizer will help reduce the spread of colds and other viruses, making you both less likely to catch something and less likely to transmit it to others.
+See one of the monitors if you need an over-the-counter medication.

 Bedroom doors should be kept closed at all times.
-Take care with closing and opening doors (your bedroom door, as well as bathroom doors and fire doors).
+Take care with closing and opening all doors.
 It is possible to move through the building almost completely silently if you pay attention.

-If you are taking vitamins or other pills during sesshin, be sure they are in containers that don’t make noise, or else take them out when others are not resting or sleeping.
+If you take vitamins or other pills during sesshin, avoid using containers that make noise, or else take them out when others in your room are not resting or sleeping.

 If anyone in your room does not hear the wake-up moktok or warning bell, wake them up before leaving.

 If sharing a bedroom, lights off, except for nightlights.
-Turn nightlights on when it gets dark each night (unless all roommates agree otherwise before sesshin) and turn off after breakfast.
+Turn nightlights on when it gets dark each night (unless all roommates agree otherwise before sesshin), and then off after breakfast.

-In winter, windows may be opened a crack for ventilation, but to avoid wasting heat, close them when the room is unoccupied.
+In winter, windows may be opened a crack for ventilation, and this is recommended for the southeast section of the building (i.e., the bedroom corridors closest to the creek), where windows are the only source of fresh air.
+To avoid wasting heat, close them when the room is unoccupied.
 Bedroom windows and radiator settings are adjusted by the person whose name appears at the top of the list of room occupants.

-Beds do not need to be formally made, but pull the covers up neatly and keep the bedrooms in order.
-Do not sleep directly on your mattress or pillow.
-Bring your own bedding if you drive to sesshin (or use the sheets and pillowcases provided) to protect mattresses and pillows from being soiled.
+Beds do not need to be formally made, but pull the covers up neatly and keep your bedroom in order.
+Do not sleep directly on your mattress or pillow; use the sheets and pillowcases provided or bring your own.
 If using a sleeping bag, use a fitted sheet on the mattress to protect the mattress cover.
-(Sheets are in the linen closet.)
+(Bed linens and towels are in the linen closet.)

 In order to make the most of sesshin, don’t pack your bag or strip your bed until after sesshin is over.
 That means after the closing ceremony.

-For those not familiar with the chants, copies of the chanting booklets are given out before each chanting service.
-They will be collected afterwards.
-Further chanting instruction will be given the first day.
+For those not familiar with the chants, copies of the chanting booklets are given out before each chanting service and will be collected afterwards.
+Further chanting instructions will be given the first day.

-The primary purpose of dokusan is to bring before the teacher the results of your work on your practice and any questions you may have about it.
-This may mean simply presenting yourself to check in with the teacher.
-Even if you have no questions or problems or anything specific to discuss, the teacher may have a question or advice for you.
+The primary purpose of dokusan is to present your practice to the teacher and raise any questions you may have about it.
+Even if you have no questions or problems, or anything specific to discuss, the teacher may have a question or advice for you.
 You don’t need to go to every dokusan, but neither is it advisable to go less frequently than every few dokusans.

 Whatever goes on in dokusan is solely a matter between the teacher and the student and must be kept confidential.
-This is true in or out of sesshin.
+This is true in and out of sesshin.

-During sesshin do not ask to see the teacher outside of dokusan; he or she is often occupied during break periods.
+The only time to see the teacher is during dokusan.
 Also, do not leave notes for the teacher.
 Any questions or emergency situations that come up are to be directed to the monitors, not the teacher.
-Leave any notes on the head monitor’s cushion, which is the first one on your left as you enter the zendo.
-Remember to include your first and last name.
+Leave any notes on the head monitor’s mat, which is the first one on your left as you enter the zendo.
+Remember to include both your first and last name.

-Once your dokusan is over, return promptly to the zendo.
-Use the bathroom or get a drink of water if you need to, but do not go to your room or otherwise delay coming back into the zendo.
+Once your dokusan is over, return promptly to the zendo, make a standing bow upon entering, and return to your seat.
+Use the bathroom or get a drink of water only if you need to, but do not go to your room or otherwise delay coming back into the zendo.

 Early Morning (Outdoor) Kinhin